Accommodations for Examinees with Disabilities or Medical Conditions

 Accommodation Application and Documentation Requirements

-If, after reading about the standard testing conditions above, you have a disability or medical condition that you believe requires an adjustment to the AAMC PREview testing conditions, please submit an Application for AAMC PREview Accommodations.
+If, after reading about the standard testing conditions above, you have a disability or medical condition that you believe requires an adjustment to standard PREview testing conditions, please submit an Application for AAMC PREview Accommodations.
 You should submit an accommodations application early to allow enough time to prepare and implement any accommodations for which you may be approved.
-Review timelines vary and accommodations must be approved no later than two weeks prior to your testing window for most accommodations.
 Detailed instructions are provided on the AAMC PREview accommodations webpages, including the steps you need to follow.